 To investigate John Gouldin’s will, split the class into 5 groups.
 Each group will read an excerpt of the will and summarize Gouldin’s wishes expressed there.
 Each group reports out.
 As a whole class, discuss the similarities and differences between what each group found.

-After examining the primary sources, explain how slaveowners treated enslaved people as pieces of property to be used for their personal gain.
+After examining the primary sources, explain how slaveowners treated enslaved people as property to be used for their personal gain.